chouaib-skitou/auth-angular-spring/README.md

 # Spring boot and angular 17 auth system with JWT

-This README provides instructions for setting up and running the Angular 17 and Spring Boot project.
+This README provides instructions for setting up and running the Spring boot and angular 17 auth system with JWT project.
 The project is divided into two main parts: the frontend, built with Angular 17, and the backend, developed using Spring Boot.

 ## Prerequisites